PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 sudo ln -s /usr/local/bety_url/public bety_url
 ```

-Now edit the VirtualHost configuration in file `/etc/httpd/conf.d/servers.conf` by adding the following inside
+Now edit the VirtualHost configuration in file `/etc/httpd/conf.d/servers.conf` by adding the following inside of the
 ```
 <VirtualHost>

 </VirtualHost>
 ```
+block.

 First add a new RackBaseURI:
 ```